 - a.
-Using sound business judgment and performing all necessary actions for effective contracting; - b.
-Ensuring timely and accurate submission of individual contact action reports to FPDS; - c.
-Achieving small business goals; - d.
-Ensuring compliance with the terms of the contract, and safeguarding the interests of the United States in all contractual relationships; - e.
+Completing and submitting an OGE-450, Confidential Financial Disclosure Report or OGE-278, Public Financial Disclosure Report.
+If there are questions regarding the Financial Disclosure Reporting requirements contact the ethics office. - Using sound business judgment and performing all necessary actions for effective contracting; - c.
+Ensuring timely and accurate submission of individual contact action reports to FPDS; - d.
+Achieving small business goals; - e.
+Ensuring compliance with the terms of the contract, and safeguarding the interests of the United States in all contractual relationships; - f.
 Ensuring that the requirements of FAR 1.602-1(b) have been met and that sufficient funds are available for obligation;

-- f.
-Complying with the terms and conditions of the warrant and any specified limitations; - g.
-Ensuring contractors receive impartial, fair, and equitable treatment; and - h.
+- g.
+Complying with the terms and conditions of the warrant and any specified limitations; - h.
+Ensuring contractors receive impartial, fair, and equitable treatment; and - i.
 Requesting and considering the advice of specialists in audit, law, engineering, transportation, and other fields, as appropriate.